 This will make things easy for you as you will only need to configure DNS once, and there will only be one SSL certificate needs to be generated and possibly later renewed.
 Also, whenever you wish to link up a new project, you have your custom domain set up and ready to go!

 Linking a Project to Your Custom Domain

-Once you have completed all the previous steps (DNS, SSL and register), you are ready to starting linking any of your projects to your brand new custom domain!
+Once you have completed all the previous steps (DNS, SSL, and register), you are ready to start linking any of your projects to your brand new custom domain!